minitena/sde/README.md

 # Introduction
 Minitena is a minimal and optimized general purpose Linux distribution that was made from scratch.
 It can run on x86_64 or aarch64 CPUs.
 Minitena aimed to be simple, flexible and easy for experienced Linux users.
-The code was written with KISS (Keep It Simple, Stupid) principe.
+The code was written with KISS (Keep It Simple, Stupid) principle.
 That allows making the code readable and easy to maintain.
 The package manager of Minitena is `pacman` because it's simple.

 # More information
 ## Made from scratch